 Green hydrogen is enjoying unprecedented political and business momentum, with the number of policies and projects around the world expanding rapidly.
 Increasing concerns about carbon emissions and the need to decarbonise the hard to abate sectors have forced countries to facilitate the transition to and increase investments in innovative low-carbon technologies, including green hydrogen.

 In their latest analysis Advances in Green Hydrogen Create Opportunity across the Global Power Sector, Frost & Sullivan’s predict a compound annual growth rate (CAGR) of 57% increase in global green hydrogen production between 2019 and 2030.
 Precisely, 5.7 million tons of green hydrogen will be produced in 2030, up from the 40,000 tons in 2019.

 The EU already published its hydrogen strategy last summer, aiming for 40 GW by 2030.
 In this way, Europe alone will account for between 2 and 4 million tons of green hydrogen.
 Triggered by the new incentives available, an increasing number of green hydrogen projects have been launched lately.
-Between them, ACCIONA’s Power to Green Hydrogen Mallorca project has a peculiar importance.
+Between them, ACCIONA’s Power to Green Hydrogen Mallorca (Green Hysland) project has a peculiar importance.
 In partnership with FlexiDAO, ACCIONA has developed GreenH2chain®, the world's first platform based on blockchain technology that guarantees the renewable origin of green hydrogen.

 What is green hydrogen and why is it relevant?

 Today’s hydrogen is almost exclusively produced through fossil-fuel processes releasing carbon straight into the atmosphere.
 IEA estimates that production of hydrogen is responsible for CO2 emissions of around 830 million tonnes of carbon dioxide per year, equivalent to the CO2 emissions of the United Kingdom and Indonesia combined.